advancedresearch/path_semantics/sequences.md

 However, there exists no exhausting set of axioms (this is currently believed to be an undecidable problem).
 For some theories, like Boolean functions, normal paths are proven to be sound by exhaustive proof search.

+In the broader theory of logic, one can study [Path Semantical Logic](#path-semantical-logic).

 - [Formal Definition of Normal Paths](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/formal-definition-of-normal-paths.pdf) ★★★★★
 - [Atomic Functions](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/atomic-functions.pdf) ★★★★★
 - [Path Semantics](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/path-semantics.pdf) ★★★★★